Guide to Preparing for Night Construction: Advantages, Regulations and More

 3. Tips for Construction Workers

 While safety on the job ensures the health of your workers, also inform them of ways to stay well off the job.
-Nighttime construction work can be more than twice as dangerous as work during the day.
+Without the right precautions, nighttime construction work can be more than twice as dangerous as work during the day.
 Worker fatigue may play a role.

-Sleep suggestions become critical for the safety workers who have not acclimated to working night shifts.
-Here’s how workers can adjust from working during the day to being members of a nighttime construction crew.
+Sleep suggestions become critical for the safety of workers who have not acclimated to working night shifts.
+Here’s how workers can adjust from working during the day to being members of a nighttime construction crew:

 - Install light-blocking curtains in your bedroom to keep daylight out while you sleep.